CJunger/belly-button-challenge/README.md

 # belly-button-challenge

+# Overview
-build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.
+Build an interactive dashboard to explore the Belly Button Biodiversity dataset from http://robdunnlab.com/projects/belly-button-biodiversity/ , which catalogs the microbes that colonize human navels.

+## Tools & Languages Used

+## Deliverables